folio-org/stripes-cli/README.md

 ## Available commands

 Stripes CLI is currently invoked using `str` rather than `stripes` so it can run side-by-side with commands currently integrated within stripes-core.
+Eventually stripes-cli will be invoked using `stripes` once stripe-cli is stable and proven to be a suitable replacement for the commands in stripes-core today.

 * `serve` or `dev`: Serve up an app or platform with the development server.
 * `build`: Build a static tenant bundle.